Sinking of SS Princess Alice: 3 September 1878

-On leaving Millwall, Bywell Castle proceeded down river at five knots; she kept roughly to the middle of the river, except where other craft were in her way.
+On leaving Millwall, Bywell Castle proceeded downriver at 5 kn.
+She kept roughly to the middle of the river, except where other craft were in her way.
 Approaching Gallions Reach, Dix saw Princess Alices red port light approaching on a course to pass starboard of them.
 Grinstead, travelling up the river against the tide, followed the normal watermen's practice of seeking the slack water on the south side of the river.
 (Note: The normal practice was accepted by mariners; a pamphlet clarifying the rules, with aids to memory in verse, was published as "Rule of the Road", in 1867 by Thomas Gray of the Maritime Department of the Board of Trade.)
 He altered the ship's course, bringing her into the path of Bywell Castle.
 Seeing the imminent collision, Grinstead shouted to the larger vessel "Where are you coming to!
 Good God!
 Where are you coming to!"
 (Note: Some sources give the call as "Hoy hoy!
 Where are you coming to!")
 Although Dix tried to manoeuvre his vessel out of a collision course, and ordered the engines to be put into "reverse full speed", it was too late.
 Princess Alice was struck on the starboard side just in front of the paddle box at an angle of 13 degrees; she split in two and sank within four minutes—her boilers separating from the structure as it sank.